Coros Dura Review: Outstanding Battery Life and Simplicity, with Drawbacks

 One weird navigating bug…

-After getting a GPS lock, switching between routes and navigating to a route start, I once got a 50m (fifty metres) GPS error for my progress on the screen.
+After getting a GPS lock, switching between routes, and navigating to a route start, I once got a 50m (fifty metres) GPS error on my progress screen.
 It took several miles and turns to rectify my position, and we ran in parallel until it was rectified.

 Coros Climb Pro Feature